martinjungblut/forkbridge/README.md

 | `:sigkill!`         | Sends SIGKILL to forcefully terminate the process|
 | `:wait`             | Blocks until the process exits                   |

-Each of these is a function or thunk — to use them, call like so:
+Each of these is a function or thunk — to use them, call them like so:

 ```clojure
 ((:write-line p) "(+ 2 2)")